OprekersMania/TFT_ST7735/README.md

 Soon a dedicated Instructable will be available to document the library features, until then do explore the example sketches.
 Have fun!

+# Added Built in AdafruitGFX font support.
+No need call Original AdafruitGFX library because it is only use GXF font support function